eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions: Hadron production in lepton-nucleus collisions

-The di-hadron correlation was initially proposed to distinguish two different scenarios of hadron production in $e+A$ collisions~\cite{Majumder:2004pt,Majumder:2004wh} .
-One extreme situation is that a hard parton loses energy in the medium and then fragments into hadrons in the vacuum.
-In this case, two hadrons are produced from a common hard parton whose energy is reduced by the medium.
-The double ratio should not have any medium modification if the dihadron fragmentation does not depend on the hard parton's energy.
-The second picture assumes that hadrons are produced early on in the medium and suffer multiple collisions inside the nucleus independently.
-In this case, the double ratio will be suppressed by the hadron-medium interaction.
-In reality, the situation is neither the two extremes.
-In the parton energy loss picture, the medium-induced radiative correction considered in Ref.~\cite{Majumder:2004pt,Majumder:2004wh} can come from medium interaction with both the parent parton and daughter partons in the splitting.
-The two daughter partons after the splitting can interact with the medium independently before fragmentation into hadrons, leading to different medium modifications of the single and double hadron fragmentation function.
-In the hadronic picture, the state-of-the-art hadronic transport model~\cite{Gallmeister:2007an,Buss:2011mx} also considers the hadron formation time, before which ``pre-hadrons'' can interact with the medium as a hard parton, similar to the partonic picture.
-In the current eHIIJNG model, di-hadrons are produced from the partonic shower that interacts with the nuclei.
-The fragmentation of the quark and radiated gluon is not completely independent of each other, depending on the color flow.
-In the meantime, two hadrons can be produced from a common string spanned from one hard parton to another.
+The di-hadron correlation was initially proposed to distinguish between two different scenarios of hadron production in $e+A$ collisions~\cite{Majumder:2004pt,Majumder:2004wh}.
+One extreme situation (the LO parton picture) is that a hard parton loses energy in the medium and then fragments into hadrons in the vacuum; therefore, the di-hadron pair is produced from a common parton with a slightly reduced energy.
+If one assumes the di-hadron fragmentation does not strongly depend on the energy of the parton, the shape of the double ratio in Eq. (\ref{eq:R2h}) should not be strongly modified.
+Another extreme is that the two hadrons are formed very early in the medium (instantaneous hadron production), and one hadron interacts with the nucleus independently from the other.
+Because medium effects are stronger for the less energetic hadron, the shape of the double ratio will be modified.
+A more realistic situation is always in between the two extremes.
+Considering radiative correction to the parton picture~\cite{Majumder:2004pt,Majumder:2004wh}, there is a contribution where the two hadrons fragments from different daughter partons that have evolved independently in the medium.
+It modifies the shape of the double ratio in the NLO calculation.
+On the other hand, the state-of-the-art hadronic transport model~\cite{Gallmeister:2007an,Buss:2011mx} implements a hadron formation time, before which the ``pre-hadrons'' interact with the medium with a reduced cross-section.
+As for di-hadron correlation from eHIIJNG, it follows the partonic picture modeling similarly to Refs.~\cite{Majumder:2004pt,Majumder:2004wh}; however, unlike the use of collinear fragmentation function in Refs.~\cite{Majumder:2004pt,Majumder:2004wh}, the hadronization of one parton is not completely independent of another parton in the Lund string model.